Structure and classification of torus theta-curves: Introduction

 Classical knot theory is the placement problem for a circle in Euclidean $3$-space or in the $3$-sphere.
 That problem has been generalized in numerous ways.
 Knotted graph theory replaces the circle with a graph.
 Knotting of certain graphs has been well-studied.
 That includes the theta-graph consisting of two vertices connected by three edges---a copy of the letter $\theta$.
 A \textbf{theta-curve} is an embedding of the theta-graph in Euclidean $3$-space or in the $3$-sphere.
 Connected sum of knots yields the notion of a prime knot.
 Similarly, one may sum two theta-curves at a vertex and one may sum a theta-curve and a knot along an edge---precise definitions are given below.
 Those two operations yield the notion of a prime theta-curve.
 The work herein was prompted by the question: \emph{how can one add an arc to a prime knot to obtain a prime theta-curve?}

 Simple examples show that care must be taken.
 In Figure~\ref{fig:trefoilarc} (left), the added arc is topologically parallel to an arc in the knot $K$.

 The resulting theta-curve is a sum of the unknotted theta-curve and the knot $K$---see also Figure~\ref{fig:sum2} below---and thus is not prime.
 On the other hand, adding the arc as in Figure~\ref{fig:trefoilarc} (right) does produce a prime theta-curve by Theorem~\ref{thm:prime} below.
-Therefore, the added arc must be judiciously chosen to ensure the resulting theta-curve is prime.
+Thus, the choice of arc plays a decisive role in determining primeness.

 Torus knots---by virtue of their definition as lying on a standard torus $T$---are particularly amenable to study and enjoy several nice properties including: they are prime and invertible (see Figure~\ref{fig:torus} and the discussion below it).
 Thus, it is natural to consider theta-curves that lie on a standard torus $T$, which we call \textbf{torus theta-curves}.
 A first step towards our motivating question is to consider a torus theta-curve that is the union of a nontrivial torus knot $K$ and an arc on $T$ that is essential in the annulus obtained by cutting $T$ along $K$ as in Figure~\ref{fig:torustc}.